Given Missouri’s large size and location in the heart of the Midwest.

 They are usually found on vegetation or buildings during the spring and summer months.
 And it is one of the types of spiders in Missouri.

-Nevertheless, they will occasionally wander indoors for brief periods if there is an abundance of food near doors or windows.
+Nevertheless, they will occasionally wander indoors for brief periods if food is abundant near doors or windows.

-They pose no threat to humans other than startling people who are not expecting this small creature.
+They pose no threat to humans other than startling people not expecting this small creature.
 However, this spider has very good eyesight, which helps it catch prey in various ways.

 24. Bold Jumper